Convex Coupled Matrix and Tensor Completion: Introduction

 \section{Introduction}

 Learning from a matrix or a tensor has long been an important problem in machine learning.
-In particular, matrix and tensor factorization by low rank inducing norms has been studied extensively with many applications such as missing value imputation \citep{SigDinDeLSuy13, DBLP:conf/iccv/LiuMWY09}, multi-task learning \citep{DBLP:conf/nips/ArgyriouEP06, DBLP:conf/icml/Romera-ParedesABP13, nips-14}, subspace clustering \citep{conf/icml/LiuLY10}, and inductive learning \citep{SigDinDeLSuy13,DBLP:journals/neco/WimalawarneTS16}.
-Though useful in many applications, factorization based on an individual matrix or tensor tends to perform poorly under the \emph{cold start} setup \citep{singh2008relational}.
-To address this issue, matrix or tensor factorization with side information are useful \citep{Narita2011}, and are applied for recommendation systems \citep{singh2008relational,gunasekar2015consistent} and personalized medicine \citep{Khan2014}.
+In particular, matrix and tensor factorization using low-rank inducing norms has been studied extensively, and many applications have been considered, such as missing value imputation \citep{SigDinDeLSuy13, DBLP:conf/iccv/LiuMWY09}, multi-task learning \citep{DBLP:conf/nips/ArgyriouEP06, DBLP:conf/icml/Romera-ParedesABP13, nips-14}, subspace clustering \citep{conf/icml/LiuLY10}, and inductive learning \citep{SigDinDeLSuy13,DBLP:journals/neco/WimalawarneTS16}.
+Though useful in many applications, factorization based on an individual matrix or tensor tends to perform poorly under the \emph{cold start} setup condition \citep{singh2008relational}, when, for example, it is not possible to observe click information for new users in collaborative filtering.
+It therefore cannot be used to recommend possible items for new users.
+Potential ways to address this issue, are matrix or tensor factorization with side information \citep{Narita2011}.
+Both have been applied to recommendation systems \citep{singh2008relational,gunasekar2015consistent} and personalized medicine \citep{Khan2014}.

-The matrix or tensor factorization with side information can be regarded as a joint factorization of a coupled matrices and tensors (hereafter coupled tensors) (See Figure~\ref{fig:1}). \citet{journals/corr/abs-1105-3422} introduced a coupled factorization method based on the CP decomposition, which simultaneously factorizes matrices and tensors with sharing low rank structures in matrices and tensors.
-The coupled factorization approach has been applied to joint analyzing of fluorescence and NMR measurements \citep{DBLP:conf/eusipco/AcarNS14} and joint NMR and liquid chromatography-mass spectrometry (LC–MS) \citep{7202834}.
-More recently, a Bayesian approach has been proposed by \citet{journals/datamine/ErmisAC15}, and it was applied to link prediction problems.
+Both matrix and tensor factorization with side information can be regarded as the joint factorization of coupled matrices and tensors (hereafter coupled tensors) (See Figure~\ref{fig:1}). \citet{journals/corr/abs-1105-3422} introduced a coupled factorization method based on CP decomposition, that simultaneously factorizes matrices and tensors by sharing the low-rank structures in the matrices and tensors.
+The coupled factorization approach has been applied to joint analysis of fluorescence and proton nuclear magnetic resonance (NMR) measurements \citep{DBLP:conf/eusipco/AcarNS14} and joint NMR and liquid chromatography-mass spectrometry (LC–MS) \citep{7202834}.
+More recently, a Bayesian approach proposed by \citet{journals/datamine/ErmisAC15} was applied to link prediction problems.
 However, existing \emph{coupled} factorization methods are \emph{non-convex} and can obtain only a poor local optimum.
 Moreover, the ranks of the coupled tensors need to be determined beforehand.
-In practice it is hard to specify the true rank of the tensor and the matrix without prior knowledge.
-Furthermore, the existing algorithms are not theoretically guaranteed.
+In practice, it is difficult to specify the true ranks of the tensor and the matrix without prior knowledge.
+Furthermore, existing algorithms are not theoretically guaranteed.